 The GDA process for the UK HPR1000 is targeted to take five years from the start of Step 1, as shown in the diagram below.

-At the end of Stage 3, the Environment Agency (EA) will hold a public consultation to seek views on its preliminary conclusions of the detailed assessment to date.
+At the end of Step 3, the Environment Agency (EA) will hold a public consultation to seek views on its preliminary conclusions of the detailed assessment to date.
 The consultation will help inform the EA’s decision on whether to issue a statement of design acceptability.
 More information is available on the EA website.

 On completion of the GDA process, the regulators will issue reports on their findings along with the supporting technical assessment reports.
 If the design is judged to be satisfactory, the ONR will issue a Design Acceptance Confirmation (DAC) and the EA will issue a Statement of Design Acceptability (SoDA).